بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 “Three courts of law have acquitted me on this matter; and as I pointed out forty years ago when elucidating the wondrous interpretation of a Hadith, the Shaykh al-Islam of men and jinn, Zembilli 'Ali Efendi, stated: "It is not permissible to put a hat on one's head, even as a joke," and all the Shaykh al-Islams and all the Islamic 'ulamâ considered it impermissible.
 The ‘awâm of Muslims were therefore in danger when they were forced to wear such hats (that is, they either had to renounce their religion or rebel); but since in one section of the Fifth Ray, which was written forty years ago, it says "The wearing of the hat will be enforced, and sajda in salâh will be forbidden.
 But îmân in the heads of those wearing it will make the hat sajda, Inshallah, making it Muslim," it saved the ‘awâm of Muslims both from rebellion and revolt, and from voluntarily renouncing their religion and îmân; and although no law at all can propose such a thing to those living in seclusion; and in twenty years none of six provincial authorities have forced me to wear it; and officials in their offices and women and children and people in the mosques and the majority of villagers are not compelled to wear it; and it has now been officially taken off the soldiers' heads; and in many provinces now berets and knitted hats are not prohibited; nevertheless, it has been put forward as a reason for the conviction of myself and my brothers.
 Could any law in the world, any principle, any good, consider this completely meaningless charge to be a crime?”
 The Rays ( 408 )

-For instance, the one who was enforcing him to wear the hat said: “I’m only following orders.”
-How can one enforce arbitrary law in the first place so that another should claim to follow such orders?
-Just as there is an âyah in Al-Qur’an Al-Hakîm which foremost prohibits resembling Christians and Jews; so too the âyah يَا اَيُّهَا الَّذِينَ آمَنُوا اَطِيعُوا اللّهَ وَ اَطِيعُوا الرَّسُولَ وَ اُولِى اْلاَمْرِ مِنْكُمْ commands obedience to Uli’l-Amr9 .
-On condition that obedience does not go against the obedience to Allah and his Prophet, one can say they are compelled to act under orders.”
-Biography-706
+For instance, the one who forced him to wear the hat said, “I obey the order.”
+How can an order based on an oppressive arbitrary law be obeyed?
+Just as there is an âyah in Al-Qur’an Al-Hakîm that foremost prohibits resembling Christians and Jews, so the âyah يَا اَيُّهَا الَّذِينَ آمَنُوا اَطِيعُوا اللّهَ وَ اَطِيعُوا الرَّسُولَ وَ اُولِى اْلاَمْرِ مِنْكُمْ commands obedience to Uli’l-Amr9 .
+On the condition that it is not against obedience to Allah and His rasûl, one can act by claiming that he obeys the order.

 In the riwâyât, it was mentioned that "a fearsome figure of the âkhirzaman will rise in the morning and on his forehead will be written "هذا كافر "10 .